-17. The charge for bulky household collections has been frozen at 2015/16 levels.
-The current level of fees has successfully reduced demand for this service thereby encouraging re-use and recycling, but still provides access to disposal services for those residents who are unable to access the household waste and recycling centres at Milton and Thriplow e.g. those without access to suitable transport.
+- 15. The charge for bulky household collections has been frozen at 2015/16 levels.
+The current level of fees encourages re-use and recycling, but still provides access to disposal services for those residents who are unable to access the household waste and recycling centres at Milton and Thriplow e.g. those without access to suitable transport. - 16.
+It is proposed to waive the administration charge for provision of additional blue and green bins in order to encourage recycling and reduce repeated reliance on side waste collection.
+This is anticipated to have some financial impact (low thousands; April 2016 to November 2016 saw 3 additional charges for green (£213) and 3 for blue (£213), although figures may be hidden in mis-coded costs).
+This will also bring the charge in line with Cambridge City Charges.